Explore the information below to learn more about academic internships at HCC.

 - Agree in writing to follow the employer's rules and policies; to work your scheduled hours; and to demonstrate appropriate behavior, appropriate dress, and confidentiality as required

-- A signed Acknowledgment of Risk & Consent form
+- Submit a signed Acknowledgment of Risk & Consent form

 Who is the Experiential Learning Coordinator?